UMich-CURLY/drift/doc/tutorials/tutorial_legged_kinematics.md

 ```

 #### 2.2 Namespace and leg enumerators
-Create custom namespace, in this example we use the mini_cheetah_kinematics namespace
+Create custom namespace, in this example we use the mini_cheetah_kinematics namespace.
+In cases with >2 legs, enumeration will make indexing matricies easier.
+Indexing should match the contact definitions matrix.
 ```cpp
 namespace mini_cheetah_kinematics {
 enum Leg { FR, FL, HR, HL };  // leg definitions enumerated according to some intuitive scheme i.e. FR for "front right"